foxdonut/meiosis/tutorial/lessons/04-meiosis-with-function-patches.md

 We need to:

-- Decide the shape of our patches
+- Determine the shape of our patches
 - Write an accumulator function that will use those patches to produce the updated state.

 In this section, we will use one approach using **function patches**.
 In the next section, we